 The front-end of a Cartesi DApp corresponds to the user-facing interface, which will often provide a GUI (e.g., a web application) but may also be just a command-line interface, such as a Hardhat task using ethers.js, or a command-line tool written in Python.

 The front-end's job is usually to collect user input and submit it to the DApp, as well as to query and show the DApp's state.

-When compared to traditional software development, the main difference of a Cartesi DApp is that the back-end is deployed to a decentralized network of layer-2 nodes, who continuously verify the correctness of all processing results.
+When compared to traditional software development, the main difference of a Cartesi DApp is that the back-end is deployed to a decentralized network of layer-2 nodes, which continuously verify the correctness of all processing results.
 As a consequence, the front-end and back-end do not communicate directly with each other.
-Rather, the front-end sends inputs to the Cartesi Rollups framework, who in turn makes them available to the back-end instances running inside each node.
+Rather, the front-end sends inputs to the Cartesi Rollups framework, which in turn makes them available to the back-end instances running inside each node.
 After the inputs are processed by the back-end logic, the corresponding outputs are then informed back to the Rollups framework, which enforces their correctness and makes them available to the front-end and any other interested parties.